Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Castle Hill - West has 21 active public transport stops operating, all of which are bus stops.
-These stops are served by a total of 62 different routes, facilitating 2,723 weekly passenger trips collectively.
-The area's transport accessibility is rated as excellent, with residents on average located 186 meters from the nearest transport stop.
+Castle Hill - West has 21 active public transport stops, all of which are bus stops.
+These stops are served by 62 different routes that together facilitate 2723 weekly passenger trips.
+The area's transport accessibility is rated excellent with residents, on average, being located 186 meters from the nearest stop.

-On average, there are 389 trips per day across all routes, which equates to approximately 129 weekly trips per individual stop.
+On a daily basis, there are an average of 389 trips across all routes, which translates to approximately 129 weekly trips per individual stop.

 Frequently Asked Questions - Transport